EQ-bench/EQ-Bench/README.md

 `judge_model = `
 `judge_model_api_key = `

-You can use any openai, mistralai or anthropic models, although claude-3-opus is recommended.
-Results will only be comparable between runs that use the same judge model.
+"Official" scores for this benchmark should use claude-3-opus as judge.
+However you can use any openai, mistralai or anthropic model as judge; the results just won't be directly comparable between judge models.

-The creative writing benchmark involves 15 writing prompts (this will be expanded in future).
-The model's output is then judged according to 23 criteria for good & bad writing, with each criteria being a rating of 0-10.
+The creative writing benchmark involves 13 writing prompts (this will be expanded in future).
+The model's output is then judged according to 31 criteria for good & bad writing, with each criteria being a rating of 0-10.

 ### Version 2.2 Released